Back from the Brink

-"Then let's get started," Aerith urged.
+"Then let's get started."
+Aerith urged.
 She set Hiano on Alirah's stomach.
 "Everyone put both hands on a part of Alirah."
 Aerith sat in front of Alirah and put her hands on her forehead.
 Goofy put his on Alirah's hands.
 Merlin and Donald took her legs.
-"When I count to three, everyone – including you Goofy – say heal.
+"When I count to three, everyone – including you, Goofy – say heal.
 Ready?"
 Everyone nodded.
-"One, two, three," everyone cried, "HEAL!"
-Everyone's hands began to glow green.
+"One, two, three!"

 It was pitch black.
-Not a single light anywhere.
+Not a single ray of light anywhere.
 It was an abyss of black and purple swirls that spiraled down but seemed like they were going up.
 It was an endless darkness.
-In the center was a red orb.
-The orb was floating around.
-"Where am i?" it asked.
+Kind of lonely too.

-"The Abyss," answered another orb.
-"This is the Abyss you go to when your heart and soul drift from your body and the darkness is trying to take over."
+"The Abyss."
+Answered another orb.
+"This is the Abyss you go to when your heart and soul drift from your body, and the darkness is trying to take over."

-"Who-who are you?" red asked.
+"Who...who are you?"
+Red asked.

-"For now, call me beige."
+"For now, call me Beige."
 He greeted.